 Moon Bath: What items are sitting on the edge of your bathtub?

 Mac: Oiy…I really am a bath and skincare junkie.
-While I’m in the bath I usually do a mask, so in addition to my army of Moon Bath products (my favorite is the milk & honey salt) I have a plethora of scrubs, oils, and masks.
+While I’m in the bath I usually do a mask, so in addition to my army of Moon Bath products (my favorite is the Milk & Honey Bathing Salt) I have a plethora of scrubs, oils, and masks.
 Some of my favorite brands include Moon Bath, Mahalo, Tata Harper, and May Windstorm.

 Moon Bath: Where does your mind most often wander while you’re immersed in your Moon Bath?